maxwellmlin/Edpuzzle-Skip/README.md

 ## Extension not working?
 Please open a [new issue](https://github.com/maxwellmlin/edpuzzle-skip/issues) to let me know.

-In the meantime you can try to edit Edpuzzle's 'app.js' file manually use Chrome Developer Tools's Local Overrides.
+In the meantime you can try to edit Edpuzzle's `app.js` file manually use Chrome Developer Tools's Local Overrides.
 1. Open Chrome DevTools in the Edpuzzle
 2. In the Sources/Overrides panel, select a new folder as an override
-3. Modify the app.js file.
-It should match this wildcard: '"*://assets.edpuzzle.com/app/app*.js"'
+3. In the Sources/Page panel, find the `app.js` file.
+It should have a name matching the wildcard: '"*://assets.edpuzzle.com/app/app*.js"'
+4. Modify this file using the guide below.
+It may help to open an external editor and format the minified source file

 Before:
 ```javascript